Carrie Fisher as Role Model

 I didn’t kiss Tim that night.
-Carrie Fisher would’ve.
-Hell, she married a gay guy.
+You know who would have?
+Carrie Fisher.

 To me Postcards from the Edge implied the failure of her acting career - the work of a lucky dilettante.
-Wrong.
 What did I know?
 It’s a incredible book.
-Like most good writers she was the sum not only of her words but also of her actions.
+Like most good writers, she was the sum not only of her words but also of her actions.

 We all deserve second, third or tenth chances.
 Be a space princess, a rock star’s ex-spouse, a brilliant writer, a loving child, a devoted parent, funny, sexy, unconventional, whatever you want.
 Each of us is a work in progress and today one ended too soon.